Bigajax/ecofrontend888/docs/client-database-flow.md

 # Client-to-Database Request Flow

-This document explains how a chat message travels from the browser all the way to the `mensagem` table in Supabase.
-It focuses on the code paths that run inside the frontend repo so that contributors can understand which layers are responsible for networking, identity headers, and database persistence.
+This document explains how a chat message travels from the Eco browser client to the `mensagem` table exposed by Supabase.
+It focuses on the frontend code path so maintainers can reason about which layer owns optimistic UI updates, authentication headers, and error handling along the way.

-## High-level pipeline

-1. **Chat UI dispatches the send action.** `ChatPage` wires the composer to `useEcoStream.handleSendMessage`, which is the entry point for every outbound chat message. 【F:src/pages/ChatPage.tsx†L1-L208】【F:src/hooks/useEcoStream.ts†L424-L491】
+## Call stack from UI to persistence

+1. **Composer hands off to the streaming hook.** `ChatPage` wires every send action to `useEcoStream.handleSendMessage`, after applying guest limits and UI guards. 【F:src/pages/ChatPage.tsx†L262-L337】
-2. **`useEcoStream` persists authenticated messages.** When the hook detects a Supabase user, it optimistically adds the message to local state and calls `salvarMensagem` before contacting the streaming backend.
-Guests skip this persistence step. 【F:src/hooks/useEcoStream.ts†L454-L490】
+2. **`useEcoStream` prepares optimistic state.** The hook logs client analytics, queues passive signals, and—when a Supabase session is present—starts persisting the user message before contacting the streaming backend.
+Guests skip Supabase entirely. 【F:src/hooks/useEcoStream.ts†L430-L520】
-3. **`salvarMensagem` builds the Supabase REST request.** The helper serializes the payload and forwards it to `supabaseRestRequest`, which attaches the anon key, the user access token (if present), and the `Prefer: return=representation` hint so the row comes back in the response. 【F:src/api/mensagem.ts†L70-L93】
+3. **`salvarMensagem` creates the REST payload.** It serializes the message body and delegates the HTTP call to `supabaseRestRequest`, ensuring the response includes the inserted row by setting `Prefer: return=representation`. 【F:src/api/mensagem.ts†L70-L93】
-4. **`supabaseRestRequest` signs and sends the HTTP call.** It resolves the `apikey` and `Authorization` headers, then executes a `fetch` against `${VITE_SUPABASE_URL}/rest/v1/mensagem`.
-Any non-2xx status is promoted to a descriptive error message. 【F:src/api/mensagem.ts†L34-L68】
+4. **`supabaseRestRequest` signs the HTTP request.** The helper retrieves the active Supabase session, sets both the `apikey` and `Authorization` headers, and calls `fetch` against `${VITE_SUPABASE_URL}/rest/v1/mensagem`.
+Non-2xx responses are turned into descriptive `Error`s. 【F:src/api/mensagem.ts†L34-L68】
-5. **Supabase REST forwards the insert to Postgres.** The `/rest/v1/mensagem` endpoint maps directly to the `mensagem` table, so the JSON body is inserted and the created row (including the generated `id`) is returned to the client. 【F:src/api/mensagem.ts†L70-L93】
+5. **Supabase REST writes to Postgres.** The `/rest/v1/mensagem` endpoint maps directly to the `mensagem` table, so Supabase inserts the JSON payload and returns the stored row (including the generated `id`). 【F:src/api/mensagem.ts†L70-L93】
-6. **The hook reconciles optimistic state.** Once the promise resolves, `useEcoStream` swaps the temporary UUID with the real database ID and continues the streaming flow.
-Failures leave the optimistic ID in place but are logged to the console in development mode. 【F:src/hooks/useEcoStream.ts†L472-L491】
+6. **Optimistic IDs are reconciled.** When the promise resolves, the hook swaps the temporary UUID used in local state with the persisted `mensagem.id`.
+Failures leave the optimistic ID in place and are surfaced to the console in development mode. 【F:src/hooks/useEcoStream.ts†L456-L491】

-> ℹ️  `src/lib/supabaseClient.ts` centralizes the authenticated client that is reused for the `getSession()` lookup before every REST call, ensuring the same credentials gate both real-time and HTTP paths. 【F:src/lib/supabaseClient.ts†L1-L6】
+> ℹ️  `supabaseRestRequest` relies on the shared client from `src/lib/supabaseClient.ts`, guaranteeing that the same credentials gate real-time listeners and REST calls. 【F:src/lib/supabaseClient.ts†L1-L6】

-## How `/api` requests reach the backend

-While persistence talks directly to Supabase, most other API calls (e.g. `/api/ask-eco`) go through the `apiFetch` helper.
-The helper resolves `VITE_API_URL`/`VITE_API_BASE_URL` to an origin and combines it with the requested path.
-In production, every `/api/*` request is then rewritten by Vercel to `https://ecobackend888.onrender.com/api/*`, keeping client code free from environment-specific URLs. 【F:src/constants/api.ts†L19-L85】【F:vercel.json†L1-L5】

-`apiFetch` also injects the guest/session headers from `buildIdentityHeaders`, letting the backend correlate anonymous traffic without direct Supabase access. 【F:src/lib/guestId.ts†L12-L72】
+## HTTP request shape and headers

+- **Method & URL:** `POST ${VITE_SUPABASE_URL}/rest/v1/mensagem` (relative path `/mensagem`). 【F:src/api/mensagem.ts†L34-L85】
+- **Body fields:** At minimum `conteudo` (message text) and `usuario_id`; optional flags like `salvar_memoria` are forwarded untouched. 【F:src/hooks/useEcoStream.ts†L456-L463】【F:src/api/mensagem.ts†L70-L83】
+- **Authentication:**
+  - `apikey`: always set to `VITE_SUPABASE_ANON_KEY` so Supabase REST accepts the call. 【F:src/api/mensagem.ts†L34-L47】
+  - `Authorization`: bearer token using the logged-in user's `access_token` when present; falls back to the anon key for guests. 【F:src/api/mensagem.ts†L34-L47】
+- **Response contract:** With `Prefer: return=representation`, Supabase responds with the inserted row, letting the hook replace optimistic IDs without an extra query. 【F:src/api/mensagem.ts†L70-L93】

+## Failure handling

+- The hook logs (and tolerates) persistence failures so the chat experience does not block on Supabase outages.
+It keeps the optimistic UUID and proceeds with streaming. 【F:src/hooks/useEcoStream.ts†L464-L491】
+- `supabaseRestRequest` throws rich errors containing the status code and body text, making upstream logging clearer. 【F:src/api/mensagem.ts†L53-L68】

 ## Mermaid sequence diagram